Frightened Rabbit: Pedestrian Verse (2013)

 On 6 December 2011, Clash Music reported that Frightened Rabbit were planning to record their fourth album, and Scott Hutchison states, "it's written, essentially," noting that they are on the production stage.
 Scott states, "We're experimenting with minor keys, which is actually new for us," remarking upon the idea of a new sound.
 The band announced that on 1 May 2012 they would start recording the fourth album.

-The fourth album will also mark the first time for the band that it is not Scott Hutchison alone with the task of songwriting, with Hutchison saying that "it's done nothing but benefit the new songs."
-The album is expected to be released early in 2013, preceded by an EP, entitled State Hospital, featuring Scottish vocalist Aidan Moffat, released 25 September 2012.
+The fourth album also marked the first time for the band that it is not Scott Hutchison alone with the task of songwriting, with Hutchison saying that "it's done nothing but benefit the new songs."
+The album was released on 4 February 2013, and was preceded by an EP entitled State Hospital, featuring Scottish vocalist Aidan Moffat, released 25 September 2012.

 On tour in 2012 for support of State Hospital, Scott announced that the album would be released in February 2013.
 In November 2012, Frightened Rabbit announced the name of their new album, Pedestrian Verse, via their official Facebook page.
 Released to widespread critical acclaim, the band embarked upon an extensive tour in support of the album.